mediadepot/docker-duplicacy/README.md

 Two branches are supported:

-- `latest`: the classic one with the fixed version of duplicacy_web baked into the image. x86_64 and ARMv7.
+- `latest`: the classic one with the fixed version of duplicacy_web baked into the image.
+Supports x86_64 and ARMv7.
 - `mini`: The container downloads and caches the specified duplicacy_web on start.
 To update/downgrade to another version change the environment variable and restart the container.
 Supports x86_x64 and ARMv7.

 Notes: